Kagendoooo/alx-system_engineering-devops/0x19-postmortem/README.md

 ## Root Cause

 The outage was caused by a misconfiguration in the database infrastructure during a routine update.
 The change was intended to improve traffic routing between GitHub services and the database by distributing the load more efficiently across various clusters.
 However, a critical error in the routing rules redirected traffic to incorrect endpoints, severing the connection between GitHub’s core services and its databases.
 This misrouting affected all services, leading to a complete loss of database connectivity.
 The error passed through pre-deployment checks undetected, which allowed the configuration to reach production and cause the outage.
+Well, thank you so much Github for making my life come to a stop.
+A much needed break from staring at code.

 <div align="center">